What should be in an employee personnel file? What is the purpose of an employee personnel file even?

 I-9 File Contents

 There are several government agencies that may request access to an employee’s I-9 verification form.
 As a result, many companies keep a separate file to ensure easy, secure access.
-Note that the I-9 verification form is required by the Department of Homeland Security for every employee in the US hired after November 6, 1986.
+Note that the I-9 verification form is required by the Department of Homeland Security for every employee and staff personnel in the US hired after November 6, 1986.

 It’s the employee’s responsibility to fill out Section 1 of the form, but it’s up to the employer to ensure it’s done and properly stored.
 The employer must also check the employee’s verification documents and complete Section 2, which requires them to examine and verify two original, unexpired eligibility documents.
 This must be done within 3 days of the first date of employment.

 Keeping this I-9 verification form separate serves several purposes.
 As mentioned above, government agencies may need to inspect these forms for a variety of reasons.
-You do need to surrender the information they request, but you don’t want to give them access to your employee’s irrelevant confidential information.
+You do need to surrender the information they request, but you don’t want to give them access to your employee’s irrelevant, confidential information.
 To ensure restricted access to your employee’s personnel files, keep them separate.